 Knowing your body language supports rather than detracts from your words will help you feel confident about having the conversation.

 - Discuss your work environment with your employer.

 You have the right to ask for accommodations if you’re experiencing mental illness.
 According to the Human Rights Act, all employers must accommodate people living with a disability such as a mental illness.

 Give your employer concrete examples of ways to support you and then create a plan together.
 For example, you may want to ask for flexible working hours.

 The Canadian Mental Health Association (CAMH) suggests writing out an accommodation request if you feel uncomfortable talking in person.
 It’s a good idea to keep a written record of your requests.
 It’s a good idea to have a written record of your requests, in any case.

 What if you don't have a good relationship with your manager?

-If a work-related issue such as a poor relationship with your boss affecting your mental health, speaking to your manager may be very difficult for you.
+Is a work-related issue such as a poor relationship with your boss affecting your mental health?
+Then speaking to your manager may be very difficult for you.
 If that’s your situation, Dr. Mikail suggests you talk to a colleague, particularly someone senior who has a good relationship with your boss.